To the REVELATION – Conclusions

 5) The climax of the messianic war (Framework 5, time-parallels 12-18)

 Christ gathers the Grain Harvest (14:14-16) while the wedding invitations are distributed (19:9-10) (time-parallel 13).
-This study proposes that the Grain Harvest represents the mercy of God because those who accept the invitation will be spared the Grape Harvest (14:17-20).
+This study proposes that the Grain Harvest represents the mercy of God because those who accept the invitation will be spared the crushing of the grapes in the Grape Harvest (14:17-20).
+The Gospels warn how, after tribulations and when it seems like the cosmos is being shaken apart, the Son-of-man will appear suddenly and unexpectedly in the cloud(s), with power and great glory, and a trumpet will sound;[1] and he will gathering ‘his elect’ when everyone will see ‘the Son of Man coming on the clouds of heaven’ (Mt.
+24:29-31, Mk.
+13:26-27).
+This study suggests the gathering of ‘his elect’ is the Grain Harvest.

 The Rider (Christ) appears in the third part of the Parousia, with the armies of heaven (19:11-16).
 Evil forces re-group for war (19:17-19) and an angel gathers the Grape Harvest (14:17-18) (time-parallel 14).
 This gathering may correspond to ‘one will be taken and one will be left’ at an ‘unexpected time’ (Mt.
 24:40-44, Lk.
 17:34-36).
 The blood on the Rider’s gown before the Great Battle/ Grape Harvest crushing indicates he is the victor in spiritual battles throughout history (for example, as witnessed by Daniel, Dan.
 10:5-12:13).
 The grapes are crushed (14:20) by the Rider (19:15-16) and satan’s beasts are thrown into the lake-of-fire (19:20) when the Rider is victorious in the Great Battle (19:21); and the Day of God’s Wrath ends (time-parallel 15).